APerricone/harbourCodeExtension/client/README.md

 ## Requirements

-Currently only Harbour is supported, sometime is to set `harbour.compilerExecutable` with complete path.
+Sometime is necessary to set `harbour.compilerExecutable` with complete path.

 ## Extension Settings
 This extension contributes the following settings: